awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 1. \(Optional\) Create a Kubernetes [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on a Bottlerocket node using the [Amazon EBS CSI Plugin](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)\.
 The default Amazon EBS driver relies on file system tools that aren't included with Bottlerocket\.
 For more information about creating a storage class using the driver, see [Amazon EBS CSI driver](ebs-csi.md)\.

 1. \(Optional\) By default, `kube-proxy` sets the `nf_conntrack_max` kernel parameter to a default value that may differ from what Bottlerocket originally sets at boot\.
-To keep Bottlerocket's [default setting](https://github.com/bottlerocket-os/bottlerocket/blob/develop/packages/release/release-sysctl.conf), edit the kube\-proxy configuration with the following command\.
+To keep Bottlerocket's [default setting](https://github.com/bottlerocket-os/bottlerocket/blob/develop/packages/release/release-sysctl.conf), edit the `kube-proxy` configuration with the following command\.

    ```
    kubectl edit -n kube-system daemonset kube-proxy
    ```

-   Add `--conntrack-max-per-core` and `--conntrack-min to the kube-proxy` arguments that are in the following example\.
+   Add `--conntrack-max-per-core` and `--conntrack-min` to the `kube-proxy` arguments that are in the following example\.
 A setting of `0` implies no change\.

    ```
          containers:
          - command:
            - kube-proxy
            - --v=2